 4. Leverage existing expertise

-Technical Support outsourcing companies are in the business of TI, therefore they invest in their teams with the best training, service management processes and techniques, technical tools and best practices.
+Technical Support outsourcing companies are in the business of TI, therefore they invest and keep their help desk teams updated with the best training, service management processes and techniques, technical tools and best practices.
 In addition, dedicated help desk professionals are typically more motivated to stay on the job since the outsourcers they work for have career incentive plans that motivate them to advance in the IT services industry.

 In cases where there is a higher demand for support or vice versa, your business does not need to worry about finding and training more people.
 The help desk outsourcer is designed to scale up or down to meet changing demands, while your business only pays for the amount of tickets actually processed.

 It is not uncommon to see organizations spending too much time on non-core business activities when technical issues arise.
 When this happens, the business loses its strategic focus, causing revenue and productivity loss - and ultimately unsatisfied customers.
 The business should focus on the core, and manage customer relationships using key metrics and predictive indicators provided by the help desk outsourcing partner.